With poems and songs, activists in Delhi lend support to anti-CAA protests

 Several activists and artistes on Wednesday recited poems, sang songs and performed plays to express their solidarity with people protesting against the amended citizenship law.
 They had gathered at the Constitution Club of India under the aegis of Safdar Hashmi Memorial Trust (SAHMAT).

-Theatre and film personality M K Raina, former bureaucrat Harsh Mander, economists Prabhat Patnaik and Jayati Ghosh, among others attended the event.
+Theatre and film personality M K Raina, former bureaucrat Harsh Mander, economists Prabhat Patnaik and Jayati Ghosh, among others, attended the event.
+Many people also sported badges which said 'No CAA, No NPR -- Kagaz Nahin Dikhaienge' (will not show any papers).

+Raina praised the youths who have turned out in large numbers to protest against the CAA from Guwahati to Delhi.
+"The youths have shown the way and inspired us.
+Especially the Shaheen Bagh protests have been persistent and unrelenting, a civil disobedience.
+These protests have awakened a new political consciousness among the citizens," he told PTI.

+He also spoke about the situation in Kashmir and alleged the internet shutdown in Kashmir is an "act of suppression".
+"But you cannot muzzle a person's mind.
+A body can be incarcerated, but not the spirit," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)